YuanpengL/YuanpengL.github.io/_pages/about.md

 [paper](https://royalsocietypublishing.org/doi/full/10.1098/rsos.220675)

-We discovered numerically a family of spherical Goldberg Polyhedra that have faces being planar with all vertices lieing on a shpere.
-Remaining degrees of freedom allows further reducing the number of different edges.
+We numerically discovered a new family of Goldberg polyhedra whose faces are planar and whose vertices all lie on a common sphere.
 </div>
 </div>